Council Tax Proposals

 Material Increase in Value and Subsequent Sale

 A material increase in value may result from building, engineering or other works carried out on the dwelling.
-Any change in the Council Tax band following on a material increase in value will only take effect after the property, or any part of it, is next sold.
+Any change in the Council Tax band following on a material increase in value will only take effect after the property is next sold.